Footwear And Custom Orthotics Kenthurst

 Qualified Certified Sports Podiatrist

-Dr Angus Chard, PhD, brings 30 years of expertise as a sports podiatrist, specialising in the impact of footwear on foot and leg mechanics.
+Dr Angus Chard, PhD, brings 30 years of expertise as a sports podiatrist near Kenthurst, specialising in the impact of footwear on foot and leg mechanics.
 Known for his precision, he creates top-quality custom orthotics designed for unparalleled comfort and effectiveness.

 Chronic Condition-Friendly

-Our goal is to relieve your chronic foot and leg pain, support the rehabilitation of your legs and feet, and empower you with the tools to maintain a pain-free life.
+We aim to help you overcome chronic foot and leg pain, restore strength to your legs and feet, and equip you with the knowledge to stay pain-free without ongoing treatment.

 Motivated Team